shehab-ashraf/Group-Activity-Recognition/README.md

   For every detected and tracked individual, a bounding box is cropped from each frame.

 - **Feature Extraction:**
-  A pre-trained CNN (e.g., AlexNet) extracts high-level features (e.g., from the fc7 layer) from each cropped image.
+  A pre-trained CNN extracts high-level features from each cropped image.

 #### Temporal Dynamics with LSTM
 - **Feeding Features into LSTM:**